 Source: Australian Federal Police

-Members of the public who have any information about people involved in the possession or sharing of child exploitation material are urged to call Crime Stoppers on 1800 333 000.
+Members of the public who have any information about people involved in child abuse and exploitation are urged to call Crime stoppers on 1800 333 000.

-You can also make a report online by alerting the Australian Centre to Counter Child Exploitation via the Report Abuse button at www.accce.gov.au/report.
+You can also make a report online by alerting the Australian Centre to Counter Child Exploitation via the Report Abuse button.

 AFP Media: (02) 5126 9297